Clinic Course for Current J.D. Students

 The accompanying memorandum on goals is important; if you join CALS you will encounter it again as Chapter 1 of our Office Manual.
 We distribute it to you this early as an introduction to CALS -- our attempt to be as clear as possible about our Clinic, our way of teaching and working, and our expectations for the year to come.

-The CALS and GULC policy on permitting students to drop the Clinic after the above dates is very strict and is designed to prevent wasting tuition dollars by having clinical slots go unfilled as a result of last-minute dropouts, and to ensure that commitments to clients can be fulfilled.
+The CALS and GULC policy on permitting students to drop the Clinic after the published dates (available on the clinic registration webpage) is very strict and is designed to prevent wasting tuition dollars by having clinical slots go unfilled as a result of last-minute dropouts, and to ensure that commitments to clients can be fulfilled.
 As with all other clinics, after the above dates, a student who drops CALS without the permission of the advisors will receive ten credits of "F." Such permission will not readily be granted.
 Appeal from the advisors' decision to deny permission to drop may be taken to the Associate Dean for Clinics, who will permit withdrawal only in truly unusual circumstances.

 How CALS Works